 The trick to answering these types of questions is to use the ‘EAR’ technique:

 I also recommend identifying what you learned from your experience.
-Make sure you keep the focus on YOU – an employer does not want to hear about what ‘we’ did – they want to know what YOU did.
+Make sure you keep the focus on yourself – an employer does not want to hear about what ‘we’ did – they want to know what YOU did.
+It’s a good idea to have an arsenal of anecdotes that illustrate each skill the position requires (bonus points for having a few stories that tick off multiple areas).
 You don’t need to remember your responses word-for-word.
-Just write down some key points and roleplay your responses with a friend.
+Just write down some key points and role play your responses with a friend.

 It‘s a commonly cited fact that up to 93 per cent of our communication is non-verbal.
 In fact, 55 per cent of communication is visual (body language and eye contact) and 38 per cent is vocal (pitch, speed, volume and tone of voice).
 That means that in order to communicate effectively, you need to pay attention to every facet of your communication.